glycerine/spin_paxos/README.md

 and below in markdown.

-The Promela language evolved a little in the last 11 years, and so I've updated the models in small ways, and fixed a couple of bugs that needed fixing.
-The pdf linked above and the code shown in the markdown version in the papers/ directory reflects the original, not-updated Promela code.
-The updated code is in these two files:
+The Promela language evolved a little in the last 11 years, and so I've updated the model files in small ways to get them to compile, and fixed all issues that resulted from the update.
+The pdf linked above and the code shown in the markdown version below reflects the original, not-updated, Promela code.
+The updated code is in these two files in this repo:

 The unoptimized model from the paper is in unopt.pml.